-The King of Prussia Mall, to the northwest of the city, has more retail space than any other mall in America.
+The King of Prussia Mall, to the northwest of the city, has more retail space than any other mall in America, and is the largest mall on the East Coast.
 An attraction in its own right, it offers everything from budget to luxury retail outlets and has three food courts.

-Expats wanting something a bit more organic should try the Reading Terminal Market in Center City.
-With a history that stretches back to the 1890s, the market offers fresh produce, international cuisine and handmade crafts.
+Those wanting something a bit more organic should try the Reading Terminal Market in Center City.
+The market has been running since the 1890s, and offers all manner of fresh produce, international cuisine and handmade crafts.

 Eating out in Philadelphia

-Expats will have no shortage of options for eating out in Philadelphia.
-The city's restaurants are a reflection of its distinctive character and some of its most famous foods, much like other beloved favourites in the USA, are a product of its adopted citizens.
+New arrivals will have no shortage of options for eating out in Philadelphia.
+The city's restaurants are a reflection of its distinctive character.
+Some of its most famous foods, much like other beloved favourites in the US, are a product of its adopted citizens.